William Bayer: Personal life

 Bayer is the son of attorney Leo G. Bayer and dramatist Eleanor Rosenfeld Bayer, later known as the screenwriter Eleanor Perry.
 He describes his family background as "secular Jewish" and identifies as such.
 During the 1940s his parents wrote and published four mysteries using the pen name "Oliver Weld Bayer."
 They also wrote a children's book, Dirty Hands Across The Sea, edited a non-fiction anthology, Cleveland Murders, and co-wrote a play Third Best Sport which was produced on Broadway.

 Bayer attended the Sidwell Friends School in Washington, D.C.; Hawken School in Lyndhurst, Ohio, and graduated from Phillips Exeter Academy.
-He graduated cum laude from Harvard College, Cambridge, Massachusetts and then served as an officer with the United States Information Agency for six years.
+He graduated cum laude from Harvard College, Cambridge, Massachusetts and then served as an officer with the United States Information Agency in Vietnam for six years.
 He has been a grantee of the American Film Institute and of the National Endowment for the Arts.

 He is married to cookbook author Paula Wolfert, and has lived with her in Tangier, Morocco; New York City, Martha's Vineyard; and in Newtown, Connecticut.
 They moved to San Francisco and Sonoma, California in 1994.
-As of September, 2021 they reside in the Hudson Valley in New York State.
+Though their home was not harmed, the 2017 Tubbs Fire affected him deeply: "The fires are going to be a defining point for me, for my life here in Sonoma," he said in 2018.
+As of September 2021 they reside in the Hudson Valley in New York State.